williamblair333/bin/README.md

 # bin
 ~/bin folder that I'll pull for every computer I use.
-A collection of tools useful for me (and hopefully for) To Get Stuff Done
+A collection of tools useful for me (and hopefully for you) To Get Stuff Done